Tips for Calling Squirrels to Enhance Hunting Fun and Success

-- Learn the sounds squirrels make in different situations and what message the sounds convey.
+- Learn the sounds squirrels make in different situations and what message the squirrel call sounds convey.

 - Use calling as a blending method, just as you use camouflage.